codatio/codat-docs/docs/auth-flow/customize/sdk-customize-code.md

 | `text`                    | Contains options that control what text is displayed to the user.
 Markdown is supported.                                        |
 | `enableAdditionalConsent` | Determines whether an additional consent journey for further use cases is displayed to the user.      |

-The object is applied as the `CodatLink` component is mounted and doesn't support reloading.
-Make sure to modify the options before mounting the component.
+The object is applied **as the `CodatLink` component is mounted**, so doesn't support hot reloading.
+Modify the options and refresh the page to see the options reflected.

 :::tip Try it out!